gyhandy/Img2SceneGraph/README.md

     In Line 54, there's a file named Ann.
 It's a json file that records the graph(image) label.
 Since it's hard to predict how different image datasets store their labels, we didn't make it applicable to every dataset.

     But the code logic is simple.
-You just need to modify the file name here and then change the code from Line 94-101 in order to store the graph(image) label into list Graph_Labels.
+You just need to modify the file name here and then change the code from Line 94-103 & Line 164-170 in order to store the graph(image) label into list Graph_Labels.
 There are a lot of comments so it should be no problem.
+    Also, the lower bound and upper bound of edges and nodes will be limited by the actual number of b-boxes and rel-pairs.